linearza/linearza.github.io/_posts/2017-05-22-be-careful-where-you-point-that-blank-array.md

 Curious..

-Along with this we used an `arrays-contains` helper, which added to the embafflement due to its observer, seemingly, independently updating the other carousels.
+Along with this we used an `array-contains` helper, which added to the embafflement due to its observer, seemingly, independently updating the other carousels.

 And so we were introduced to [javascript prototypal inheritance][inheritance].